5.7.6 Trust Fund Penalty Assessment Action

 Adequate supporting documentation must be contained in the file(s) to fully support all recommendations for assertion.
 If the core documentation items listed in IRM 5.7.4.2.7, Evidence That May Support Recommendations, are not included in the case file, document the ICS history as to why they are not included and are not necessary.

-4. Create and maintain a separate TFRP file for each party against whom the TFRP is assessed.
+4. Create and maintain a separate TFRP file for each person against whom the TFRP is assessed.
 If multiple related assessments are made with regard to a single employer, the supporting documentation should be maintained in the key file (Document 9600C) and cross-referenced in the supplemental files (Document 9526).
-Keep all related TFRP files together whenever possible (see IRM 5.7.6.1.9(3), Transmittal of Case to Appeals, for situations when not all parties are appealing the assessment).
+Keep all related TFRP files together whenever possible (see IRM 5.7.610., Transmittal of Case to Appeals, for situations when not all parties are appealing the assessment).

 Note: